Would you rather sit your driving test in the city or country? Pass rates suggest that location really does matter, says Maria McCarthy.

 Driving test tourism

-I would think how much easier it would be to sit my test in a rural area where my main worry - apart from getting my manoeuvres right - would be dealing with sheep wandering into the road.
+I'd think how much easier it would be to sit my test in a rural area where my main worry - apart from my manoeuvres - would be dealing with sheep wandering into the road.

 An Irish friend of mine did just that.

-He was working and taking driving lessons in Dublin but elected to take his driving test in his home town of Skibbereen in rural West Cork - he sailed through first time!
+He was working and taking driving lessons in Dublin but decided to take his driving test in his home town of Skibbereen in rural West Cork - he sailed through first time!

 Unsurprisingly, many of the test centres with higher pass rates are in rural areas.